Uditmathur2604/Infosys-Springboard-Food-Brand-Project/README.md

 ## Project Overview
 This project analyzes survey, review, and social media data to understand customer preferences, sentiment, and product-level performance for a food brand.
 The goal is to deliver actionable business insights via interactive Power BI dashboards and custom DAX measures that combine operational, sentiment, and revenue metrics.

+## Under the Guidance:
+- Pavithra Kannan mam

-All work is delivered by Team 5:
+## All work is delivered by Team 5:
 - Samvedita Bisariya
 - Udit Mathur
 - Hema Latha